laravel-arcanist/laravel-arcanist.com/content/index.md

 - Keeping track of which steps have already been completed
 - Resuming wizards at the last unfinished step

-Not only that, Arcanist is completely front-end agnostic.
+Not only that, <Arcanist></Arcanist> is completely front-end agnostic.
 You can use it together with Blade, Inertia.js, or anything else to render your templates.

 <tabbed-code-example>